Apr 26, 2023 · Blogging

 Stop treating your link destinations as a separate team’s problem.
 Audit the URLs your campaigns currently send traffic to, starting with whatever sits behind your link-in-bio, your tracked short links, and your paid social landing pages.
 Then fix the three things that almost always need fixing:

-Inside Feedsta, this is where the platform earns its keep.
+This is where Feedsta, an AI-powered social media platform, earns its keep.
 Use the built-in landing page builder to spin up campaign-specific destinations that match each post’s offer, instead of forcing every click to a slow homepage.
-Route social clicks through link-in-bio blocks that load fast on mobile and let you A/B test in hours, not weeks.
+Route clicks through link-in-bio blocks that load fast on mobile and let you A/B test in hours, not weeks.
 Track everything with the fsta.li URL shortener so you can actually see which platform, post, and creative produced the visit that converted.

 For the deeper conversion math, see our breakdown of social media landing pages and the broader playbook in social media conversion rate optimization.